apd-bmoss/da-alteryx-sandbox/Actuarial Close Process/README.md

 ### Application of Reserving Methods

 - Apply agreed actuarial reserving methods.
-Default methods are defined through an input file, but the user should be able to override these values for the given reporting period at run time.
 The methods are:
-  - ELR (Expected Loss Ratio): Applied to premium-based segments where claims experience is immature.
+  - ELR (Expected Loss Ratio): Applied to premium-based segments where claims experience is immature
-  - IBF (Incurred Bornhuetter-Ferguson): Combines expected loss ratios with emerging incurred experience.
+  - IBF (Incurred Bornhuetter-Ferguson): Combines expected loss ratios with emerging incurred experience
-  - ICL (Incurred Chain Ladder) Used where incurred development patterns are stable and credible.
+  - ICL (Incurred Chain Ladder) Used where incurred development patterns are stable and credible
-  - Incurred: Direct use of reported and incurred claims data for highly mature periods.
+  - Incurred: Direct use of reported and incurred claims data for highly mature periods
-  - IBNR Ratio: Applied as a simplified approach for early estimates on specific segments.
+  - IBNR Ratio: Applied as a simplified approach for early estimates on specific segments
+- Default methods are defined through an input file
+- The user should be able to override these values for the given reporting period at run time

+### Analysis of Change

+### Currency Allocation

 ## Business Value